 Weekly cleaning routine

-Use this time to wipe the walls, especially the front wall, with a soft, damp cloth to remove heavy ball marks or chalky residue, and clean any glass door or back wall for clear visibility.
+At least weekly, damp-mop with a well-wrung mop and a pH-neutral wood floor cleaner to lift dirt and sweat film, avoiding excess water.
+Wipe the walls, especially the front wall, with a soft damp cloth to remove ball marks or chalky residue, and clean any glass for visibility.

 Dust control and ventilation